Path Planning for Masked Diffusion Model Sampling: Discrete Diffusion with Path Planning

-\looseness=-1 \xhdr{BERT-planning} In BERT-planning, we introduce a class of special planners based on a pre-trained BERT model~\citep{Devlin2019BERTPO}, which is trained to denoise from a $15\%$ masking rate at training.
-Despite such a simple training objective, BERT learns to estimates the naturalness of a token with the predicted probabilities which demonstrates wide application in zero-shot mutation prediction~\citep{Hie2022EfficientEO}.
-Compared to training a dedicated planner that is equal-size to denoiser as in DDPD~\citep{ddpd}, BERT is more versatile, flexible in sizes, and often available in common tasks such as text~\citep{Devlin2019BERTPO,Liu2019RoBERTaAR,Lan2019ALBERTAL}, protein~\cite{esm2,esm3,DPLM,DPLM2} and RNA~\citep{penic2024rinalmo}.
+\xhdr{BERT-planning} In BERT-planning, we introduce a class of planners based on a pre-trained BERT model~\citep{Devlin2019BERTPO}, which is trained to denoise from a $12\%$ masking rate at training and $1.5\%$ random flipping rate.
+Despite such a simple training objective, BERT learns to estimates the naturalness of an unmasked token with the predicted probabilities which demonstrates wide application in zero-shot mutation prediction~\citep{Hie2022EfficientEO}, suggesting that BERT may serve as an effective choice for $G_U$.
+Compared to training a dedicated planner that is equal-size to denoiser as in DDPD~\citep{ddpd}, BERT is more versatile, flexible in sizes, and often available in common tasks such as text~\citep{Devlin2019BERTPO,Liu2019RoBERTaAR,Lan2019ALBERTAL}, protein~\citep{esm2,esm3,DPLM,DPLM2} and RNA~\citep{penic2024rinalmo}.
 Mathematically, we formulate BERT planning using a BERT model $B_{\phi}:\gV^L\tto (\Delta^{d})^L$, such that Cat$(z^j;B_{\phi}^{j}(\mb{z}))$ assigns the probability that the $j$-th token in the sequence $\mb{z}$ is clean.
 In BERT planning we set the unmask planner to be the BERT $G_U^j(\mb{z},\mb{x})=\text{Cat}(z^j;B_{\phi}^{j}(\mb{z}))$ and mask planner to be the denoiser $G^j_M(\mb{z},\mb{x})=\text{Cat}(z^j;D^{j}_\theta(\mb{x}))$.

 \cut{ \zack{Compared to self-planning, BERT-planning introduces additional overhead by requiring $L$ evaluations of the BERT planner in additon to $L$ evaluations of the denoiser in order to generate a sequence.
 However, we found that even a very lightweight (8m) BERT can serve as an effective planner, and hence the additional overhead created in BERT planning introduces minimal additional compute time to sequence generation compared to Ancestral sampling or Self-Planning.} \joey{No need to discuss overhead here, this makes it sound weaker.
 Discuss in experiments if needed}}